 Some of those comedy films went on to become blockbusters, while others were one-hit-wonder standalone classics that were appreciated by smaller audiences before finding fame in later years.

-Here are my picks for the best comedy movies from the 1980s and why they remain among the most spectacular comedy films ever made.
+Here are the best comedy movies from the 1980s and why they remain amongst the most spectacular comedy films ever made.

 10. Caddyshack (1980)